No woman dreams of getting an abortion, but if you’re facing an unplanned pregnancy, you may feel like it’s your only option.

 If you are considering abortion, our sonographers can provide a free limited ultrasound to determine how far along you are and if your pregnancy is viable.
 In some cases, women experience miscarriages before they even have an abortion.Learn More

 While the gift of time is priceless when making a big decision, it’s also important to consider the various outcomes to the “forever” decisions you are considering making.
-Be informed and think through all possible outcomes before coming to a decision.
+Be informed and think through all possible outcomes before coming to a decision about abortion.
 Look at all the details of how this decision could impact you not just today, but a week, year or even 20+ years from now.

 For example, a woman learns she is pregnant and just started college.
 The initial thought may be, “How could I go to school and care for a baby?”
 Abortion may sound like a simple answer.
 After all, you know women who have had abortions and they seem fine.
 Life will go on.
 While life does go on, that’s not the whole picture.